 - Remember to leave explicit instructions for medications if any of the children are ill or take medications on a regular basis.

 - Anything to do with pets should also be addressed on the child care checklist.
-Mention whether or not they can be let outside or taken out of their cages, what treats they can be fed, and whether or not the children can hold them.
+Mention whether or not they can be let outside or taken out of their cages.
+Specify what treats they can be fed, and whether or not the children can hold them.

 This may seem like an awful lot of information, but if you keep a copy of the list on a desk or taped inside a cabinet door, the sitter will always have any information she might need.
 And, if you keep a copy of it on your computer, it will be simple to update.
 Whenever you have a new sitter, review the information with her first, in case some of the instructions are unclear to her.
 Instructions that may seem very clear to one person can be totally confusing to another.

-Having this information on a babysitting checklist readily available to your babysitter will help to ensure that everything goes smoothly in your absence and that each babysitting experience will be pleasurable for all involved.
+Having this information on a babysitting checklist readily available to your babysitter will help to ensure that everything goes smoothly in your absence.
+It will also ensure that each babysitting experience will be pleasurable for all involved.
 If you have purchased a Babysitting Survival Kit or have one of your own, keep a printed version of the babysitting checklist in there as well.

 Take note if your babysitter has questions for you after babysitting, you may need to add some information to your Babysitter Checklist.
 Chances are, if one sitter asks a question, others may be looking for the same answers.